exAspArk/filter_form/README.md

 *= require jquery.ui.datepicker
 ```

-And also you can customize your filter, like:
+Of course you can customize your filter, like:

 ```erb
 <%= filter_form_for @q do |f| %>